 Professor Mary Chase-Ziolek enjoys making connections between concepts and people.
 In teaching Population-based Healthcare for graduate nurses she and her students examine the changing role of hospitals in the health of their communities.
 In Stewarding Creation: Justice, Food and Health, a class she teaches in the seminary, students relate faith and food and look at how various congregations are living out that connection in their own contexts.
-In the graduate nursing course on population-based health, Chase-Ziolek’s class considers the role of faith communities as partners to improve neighborhood health as well as the influence of religion on individual health behaviors.
+Her students also regularly make use of Chicago as a classroom.
+Graduate nursing students are involved in a population assessment and project that engages them with particular neighborhoods or suburbs.

 Chase-Ziolek’s professional experience has focused on faith and health ministries since 1991, when she served as the coordinator of geriatric health ministry at Northwestern Memorial Hospital in Chicago.
 Chase-Ziolek has also managed several clinics and work for community organizations that include the Japanese American Service Committee and the Counsel for Jewish Elderly.